 Step 5: Connect the Ground Wires

-Installing a GFCI in Ungrounded Circuitry
+Installing in Ungrounded Circuitry